Web3-Pi/Ethereum-On-Raspberry-Pi/docs/README.md

 The most straightforward configuration to run a Raspberry Pi 4-based setup requires two **Raspberry Pi 4 Model B** (8GB) devices acting as a single **Ethereum Node**.
 Follow the [Raspberry Pi 4 quick start guide](./devices/rpi4/README.md) to configure and run the node.

+### Raspberry Pi 5

+The most straightforward configuration to run **Ethereum Node** on a single **Raspberry Pi 5 (8GB)** device.
+Follow the [Raspberry Pi 5 quick start guide](./devices/rpi5/README.md) to configure and run the node.

 ### Compute Module 4

 🚧 _UNDER CONSTRUCTION_ 🚧

-### Raspberry Pi 5

-🚧 _UNDER CONSTRUCTION_ 🚧

 ## Troubleshooting

-To go to troubleshooting section follow this [link](./troubleshooting.md).
+To go to the troubleshooting section follow this [link](./troubleshooting.md).

-If you have any problem, please feel welcome to post an issue on Github.
+If you have any problem, please feel welcome to post an issue on GitHub.